ricardomaraschini/tagger/README.md

 accordingly.
 When you do that please remember to also update the property `caBundle` with your newly created cert in the `MutatingWebhookConfiguration` named `tagger` otherwise the Kubernetes API server won't trust Tagger with requests.

+Your certificate must contain as an alternative name `mutating-webhooks.<tagger namespace>.svc`, that is the name Kubernetes API uses when reaching Tagger.